 Besides decentralization, blockchain protects data by using public key infrastructure for establishing a secure platform.
 A public key infrastructure is an advanced form of asymmetric cryptography where users get two keys that perform different functions: one is for encryption and the other for decryption.
 Forged diplomas and certificates are a common practice, and advancements in photo editing software enable the duplication of every minute detail.
 These immoral practices can become a thing of the past if diplomas are stored in a blockchain network and tied to an individual through a digital signature.
 Employers only need to verify the digital signature and if they do not correspond, they simply reject the job candidate.

 Micro credentialing skills is on the rise

-Micro credentialing is the process of earning a micro-credential, which is similar to are like mini-degrees or certifications in a specific topic area.
-Micro-credentials can cover a vast array of topics and to earn a one, students need to complete a certain number of activities, assessments, or projects related to the topic.
+Micro credentialing is the process of earning a micro-credential, which is similar to mini-degrees or certifications in a specific topic area.
+Micro-credentials can cover a vast array of topics and to earn one, students need to complete a certain number of activities, assessments, or projects related to the topic.
 Once they complete the requirements, students submit their work to the accredited institution or organization in order to earn the credential.
 To remain relevant, institutions and companies need to rethink how they measure, record and credential student accomplishments and mastery of skills both inside and outside the classroom.
 Blockchain provides an ideal environment for storing and managing credential while guaranteeing their validity and integrity.

 The concept of meta-university is gaining traction